collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_1_ACB_IPACK_OFIA.md

 **Critical Requirements:**
 - All medication selection and dosing must be individualized to patient physiology, comorbidities, monitoring strategy, and local formulary/policies
-- Supervision by a licensed attending anesthesiologist is required under institutional policy
+- Supervision by a licensed attending anesthesiologist is mandatory
 - Any clinical use requires formal local review and governance approval
 - Institutional protocols supersede all recommendations herein